greaterpablo/ETL-Project/Readme.md

 Finally we used https://api.thedogapi.com to get all the images available for each breed in the previous dictionary.

 ### Load

-Load: the final database, tables/collections, and why this was chosen.
+The final database, tables/collections, and why this was chosen.
 The final databases will be loaded using Mongo DB.
 We chose a non-relational database due to the differences in our data.
 For some  popular breeds there is a large amount of data, but for others, there are not as many records.
 We first made our database which is Dog_db with our main collection in which each document is a dog breed, which will facilitate data exploration.